 Using a Seller Fulfilled Prime 3PL partner is especially great for busy sellers or those without logistics experience.
 Everything from the order through delivery (and beyond) is handled by dedicated experts, leaving the seller to focus on core competencies like merchandising, marketing and advertising.

-Without a 3PL, you’ll literally be shipping all your orders yourself.
+Without an Amazon 3PL, you’ll literally be shipping all your orders yourself.
 And you’ll have to do it perfectly, or else you’ll lose your SFP status.

 To meet Amazon’s SFP criteria consistently, a 3PL should: